Four takeaways from Donald Trump’s meeting with Turkiye’s President Erdogan

 But on Thursday, Trump hinted he may lift sanctions against the sale of such aircraft to Turkiye if his meeting with Erdogan went well.

-“I know he wants the F-35 and he’s wanted that,” Trump said of Erdogan.
+“I know he wants the F-35, and he’s wanted that,” Trump said of Erdogan.
 “And we’re talking about that very seriously.”

-The pair also planned to discuss the sale of F-16 fighter jets.
+The pair also planned to discuss the transfer of F-16 fighter jets.
 The US had approved the sale of the F-16s to Turkiye in January 2024 after the Turkish parliament ratified Sweden’s NATO membership.

-When asked whether he was willing to make a deal to sell F-35s as well, Trump said of Erdogan: “I think he’ll be successful in buying the things that he wants to buy.”
+When asked whether he was willing to make a deal to sell F-35s as well, Trump said of Erdogan, “I think he’ll be successful in buying the things that he wants to buy.”

 Trump also said he could lift sanctions against Turkiye’s defence industries “very soon”, adding: “If we have a good meeting, almost immediately.”